The Muonic Portal to Vector Dark Matter:connecting precision muon physics, cosmology, and colliders

 In \Cref{fig:scatter-cosmo-g2-lhc} we show the projections of the 5D scan for the {\it tension scenario}, where the positive $\Delta a_\mu$ excess is assumed.
 Each panel corresponds to a different pair of model parameters, and the colour code represents the successive application of theoretical and experimental constraints.

-The grey points indicate regions that satisfy only perturbativity, while the green and cyan regions correspond to points allowed by cosmological limits, depending on whether the relic density matches the {\sc Planck} measurement or is underabundant.
+The grey points indicate regions that satisfy only perturbativity, while the green and cyan regions correspond to points allowed by cosmological limits, depending on whether the relic density matches the Planck measurement or is underabundant.
 Dark-red points fulfil the $a_\mu$ constraint within $2\sigma$, and orange points indicate the overlap of cosmological and $a_\mu$ constraints.
-The red stars highlight the region simultaneously consistent with all constraints: perturbativity, cosmology, $a_\mu$, and collider bounds.\footnote{Collider constraints for different values of $g_D$ have been extrapolated from the common features emerged in the results for specific values of the coupling constant, described in \Cref{sec:collider pheno}.}
+The red stars highlight the region simultaneously consistent with all constraints: perturbativity, cosmology, $a_\mu$, and collider bounds.
+Benchmark points BP1 and BP3 in Table~\ref{tab:mergedBPs} provide explicit parameter choices within this combined red region for the short-lived and long-lived cases respectively.

 In the $(m_{V_D}, g_D)$ and $(m_{H_D}, g_D)$ planes, one can clearly see that the viable red region lies along the $H_D$ resonance line, corresponding to $2m_{\mathrm{DM}}\simeq m_{H_D}$.
 In this band, proximity to the $H_D$ resonance ensures that the thermal relic density is sufficiently reduced at freeze-out while remaining consistent with CMB constraints for such low dark matter masses.
 At the same time, the light $m_{\mathrm{DM}}$ values required by this mechanism naturally enhance $\Delta a_\mu$ in the MPVDM loops.
 Since the other particles entering the loop, $m_{\mu^\prime}$ and $m_{\mu_D}$, are pushed to the TeV scale by collider bounds, the light dark matter mass compensates for the suppression from heavy states and provides a large enough $\Delta a_\mu$ to explain the observed tension.